Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Conclusions

 We presented a novel implementation of machine learning / artificial intelligence method of boosted decision trees in FPGA.
 The firmware-oriented Nanosecond Optimization stage includes restructuring the tree layout and reconfiguring the BDT parameters.
 Our design philosophy is to remove clocked operations in favor of combinatoric logic.
 The resulting design is realized by using a software package called \fwXmachina, available at \href{http://fwx.pitt.edu}{fwx.pitt.edu}.

-We used \fwX\ to investigate two physics problems for use in the real-time trigger systems in high energy physics experiments.
-The first problem is the selection of the vector boson fusion-produced Higgs boson selection and the rejection of the multijet process.
-The second problem is for electron vs.\ photon separation.
+We used \fwX\ to investigate two physics problems for use in the real-time triggers in high energy physics experiments.
+The first problem is for electron vs.\ photon separation.
+The second problem is the selection of the vector boson fusion-produced Higgs boson selection and the rejection of the multijet process.
 It is a binary classification problem that serves as a challenging case of where ML/AI can make improvements beyond the cut-based approach.
 These two problems are considered as potential use cases at the LHC.

 For our benchmark point of $100$ training trees with a maximum depth of $4$ using four input variables, we report a latency value of around $10\,\textrm{ns}$, or $3$ clock ticks at $320\,\textrm{MHz}$.
 The resource utilization is minimal at less than $0.2\%$ of look up tables and block RAM usage, less than $0.01\%$ of flip flop usage, and no ultra RAM or digital signal processor usage.
 We studied the dependence of performance on configurable parameters.
 Far from the benchmark using more variables and more bit precision, we report a latency value of $16\,\textrm{ns}$ with $1$ to $2\%$ resource utilization.
 We find that latency results in nanoseconds do not depend on the clock speed, as it is compensated by clock ticks.
 By considering the physics performance and FPGA cost at the same time, the user of \fwX\ has the ability to consider the trade-offs between the two for their own use case.